Physics-50/Module-3/docs/LCD.md

 ## Further Explorations of an LCD: Liquid Crystals and Light Polarization

 In this exploration you will continue to investigate the phenomenon of light polarization as well as the physics of liquid crystal displays (LCDs).
+This is for enrichment, there are no grades associated with this part of the lab.

 ## Display your computer screen on the LCD